Integration Guide

 • Schema changes → major bump

-• Record changes → minor bump
+• Record or file changes → minor bump

-• Metadata-only changes → patch bump
+• Metadata-only changes (readme, license, etc.) → patch bump

 Privacy